accoffin12/streaming-04-bonus-ACoffin/README.md

     send_message(host, "MTACaps_queue", "boroughs_queue", input_file_name )
 ```
 ## 8b.
 Developing MTACaps_Consumer
-Creating Consumers for specific tasks is simpler than the intial producer creation.
-In this case the challenge was ensuring that the `queue_name` aligned with the desired output file.
-This consumer's output was to a csv file, which meant that for each message read, transformed, it had to be logged, acknowledged and then written into a csv.
-The transformation that occured in this Consumer was making each of the station names all capital letters.
+Creating Consumers for specific tasks is simpler than the initial producer creation.
+The challenge was ensuring that the `queue_name` aligned with the desired output file.
+This consumer's output was to a csv file, which meant that each message read, and transformed, had to be logged, acknowledged, and then written into a csv.
+The transformation that occurred in this Consumer was making each of the station names all capital letters.

 ```
 output_file_name = "MTACaps_Output.csv"